 As transfer print involves printing first onto a vinyl substrate before applying that to the garment, we can print incredibly intricate and complicated designs using millions of colours.
 Or simple single colours - the choice is yours.

 And it lasts!
-Our processes are perfect for hi-vis vests, hoodies, jackets and t-shirts that will take some punishment.
+Our processes are perfect for hi-vis vests, hoodies, jackets and t-shirts that will take a lot of punishment.

 Simple text logos get a crisp, sharp line, and colourful designs really pop!